gadatiaamaan/Amaan-Gadatia-Portfolio/README.md

 ### Amaan Gadatia's Portfolio

-Welcome to my online portfolio, showcasing my work, skills, and achievements in the field of software engineering.
+Welcome to my online portfolio, showcasing my work, skills, education, and achievements in the field of software engineering.

 ---

 #### Introduction

-My portfolio is a React.js application designed to provide an overview of my background, display my projects, and offer a way to contact me.
-It reflects my commitment to excellence and continuous growth in the dynamic world of technology.
+My portfolio is a React.js application designed to provide a comprehensive overview of my background, including my education, skills, projects, and contact information.
+It serves as a testament to my dedication to excellence and continuous growth in the dynamic world of technology.

 #### Features

 - **About Me**: An overview of my background, skills, and experiences.
+- **Education**: Details about my educational journey and academic achievements.
 - **Projects**: A collection of my notable projects with descriptions, screenshots, and links.
 - **Skills**: A comprehensive list of my technical skills and proficiencies.
 - **Resume**: A convenient link to download my resume.